bomonike/azure-chatgbt/README.md

 1. [Azure Key Vault](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/key_vault): an Azure Key Vault used to store secrets, certificates, and keys that can be mounted as files by pods using [Azure Key Vault Provider for Secrets Store CSI Driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure).
 For more information, see [Use the Azure Key Vault Provider for Secrets Store CSI Driver in an AKS cluster](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-driver) and [Provide an identity to access the Azure Key Vault Provider for Secrets Store CSI Driver](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-identity-access).

+   TODO: Read sensitive configuration data such as passwords or SSH keys from a pre-existing Azure Key Vault resource.
+For more information, see [Referencing Azure Key Vault secrets in Terraform](https://thomasthornton.cloud/2022/02/26/referencing-azure-key-vault-secrets-in-terraform/).

    ### Azure OpenAI Service

 1. [Azure OpenAI Service](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cognitive_account): an [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview) with a [GPT-3.5](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models#chatgpt-gpt-35-turbo) model used by the chatbot application.
 Azure OpenAI Service gives customers advanced language AI with OpenAI GPT-4, GPT-3, Codex, and DALL-E models with the security and enterprise promise of Azure.
 Azure OpenAI co-develops the APIs with OpenAI, ensuring compatibility and a smooth transition from one to the other.